fchuffar/mylabstocks/doc/index.rst

 Prerequisites
 -------------

 Prior to installing MyLabStocks, a number of packages must be installed on your system.
 Git is used to retrieve MyLabStocks sources.
 MySQL, Apache and phpMyAdmin ensure web and database services, it needs php5 and php5-curl packages.
 Tomcat6 will support advanced plasmid visualisation services (PlasMapper), it needs openjdk-6-jdk and ant.
-Finally, Blast is used to analyse sequences, it needs csh.
+Finally, BLAST is used to analyse sequences, it needs csh.

 On the targeted server, you can install these packages by typing the following command in a terminal.